the pilgrim's compass

 Accommodations: Parador de Santiago de Compostela14 TRAVEL DAY

-More about your guide
+More about your guides

 My name is Ryan Spangler, and I am a Spanish professor at Creighton University.
 Although I specialize in literature from the 19th and 20th century, much of my work and research has provided me with multiple opportunities to teach and lead students abroad through Spain, Cuba, the Dominican Republic, Peru, Bolivia, and Nicaragua.
 I have also traveled extensively through Argentina, Colombia, Mexico, England, France, Italy, and Morocco.
 Aside from my teaching, I am an avid backpacker and camping enthusiast.
 Over the years, I have led several groups along various stages of the famed Camino de Santiago (The Way of St. James).
-I have also taught multiple university courses on the history, literature, and theology of pilgrimage along the Camino, and have gained valuable insight and experience through the more than 800 miles I have traversed along the Way.
+I have also taught multiple university courses on the history, literature, and theology of pilgrimage along the Camino, and have gained valuable insight and experience through the more than 900 miles I have traversed along the Way.

 - DESCRIPTION